Management Groups

 This script is designed to be run on the Configuration Manager Site server.

-1. Create a text file which will be passed as a parameter in PowerShell script.
+1. Create a text file that will be passed as a parameter in the PowerShell script.

 3. Optionally, enter more lines in the same format if you want to create multiple Management Groups.